|

 ADDED:-

 MODIFIER KEYS!!
 Two of them.
-Allowing a total of 96 actions compared to 24 with the old version.
+Allowing a total of 96 actions :shock: compared to 24 with the old version.

 Script automatically reloads when action file is updated.